DayuanTan/AlgorithmsAndPractices/README.md

 ## Theory:

+## 3.0 Make question smaller 由大化小:
+- Recursion
+- Binary Search
+- Divide and Conqer
+- Dynamic Programming

-## 3.1 Prerequiste:
+## 3.1 Prerequiste and BS Application:
-- The array must be sorted (ascending or descending).
+- For BS, the array must be sorted (ascending or descending).
+- BS also works for some question may not be sorted, like i585.Maximum_Number_in_Mountain_Sequence
+- BS on answer-set instead of question-input.

 ## 3.2 Binary Search V.S.
 Regular Search